joshtrup1/Animal-tracker-CST205/README.md

 Link to Github: https://github.com/ZekeTuszynski/Group-6---CST-205

 Future Work: A potential feature could be to have an API run through it so the user can graph any data from a sea creature that they desire.
 We can also possibly add a legend that it is better organized.
+Another thing that could be added is some bathymetry data for the maps.